Code-Institute-Submissions/Milestone_project_2-4/README.md

 - ### User stories

+-   #### New Player Goals
-* As a user, I want to know how to play this game. (instruction)
+* As a new player, I want to know how to play this game. (instruction)
-* As a user, I want to understand what does the button use for. (instruction)
+* As a new player, I want to understand how does the score is calculated. (instruction)
-* As a user, I want to listen to music or turn the music off while playing. (music ON/OFF)
+* As a new player, I want to listen to music or turn the music off while playing. (music ON/OFF)
-* As a user, I want to here sound when I click on something such as cards and buttons.(sound ON/OFF)
+* As a new player, I want to here sound when I click on something such as cards and buttons.(sound ON/OFF)
-* As a user, I want to know when I win or lose the game. (alert message)
+* As a new player, I want to know when I win or lose the game. (alert message)
-* As a user, I want to here sound when I win or when I lose the game.(sound ON/OFF)
+* As a new player, I want to here sound when I win or when I lose the game.(sound ON/OFF)

+-   #### Returning Player Goals.
+* As a returning player, I want to report bug from the game to developer.
+* As a returning player, I want to change different difficult level of the game.

+-   #### Frequent Player Goals
-* As a user, I want to play the game again when it's over. (button Re-Start)
+* As a frequent player, I want to play the game again when it's over. (button Re-Start)
-* As a user, I want play the game on multiple devices. (responsive)
+* As a frequent player, I want play the game on multiple devices. (responsive)
-* As a user, when my screen is small I want to find quick and preferable on my phone. (responsive)

 - ### Design
 -   #### Colour Scheme